vargiuscuola/encoding_check/README.md

  => "cioè"
 ```

-In the last command we could also have been used `str.encode Encoding::UTF_8` as we know the encoding is now correct being checked and eventually fixed by the previous command `ensure_encoding!`.
+In the last command we could also have been used `str.encode Encoding::UTF_8` as we know the encoding is now correct being it already checked and eventually fixed by the previous command `ensure_encoding!`.

 ### From console